 When I was learning with Omar in his workshop time didn't exist.
 We started early in the morning and went on making flutes until late in the evening, often forgetting to even eat or even drink.
 I didn't have his experience yet, but we shared the same level of passion.

 I feel forever grateful for having had such a wonderful teacher.
 Because next to being a master artesan, Omar is also a very patient and humble person.
 He passionately thought me his art of flutemaking without ever expecting anything in return and therefore I strongly believe in developing further the human values I felt in him, of humility, excellence and giving.

 After my time with Omar my travels led me to a small village in the Sacred valley of the Incas.
 This breathtaking valley lies high up in the Andes next to Cusco in Peru.
 It's truly a magical place and many legends have their origins in the Sacred valley.

 Here I decided to make my new home and start my own workshop, providing for a modest life.
-I started crafting flutes all day, and people started showing op from everywhere to play my flutes.
-In the back of my mind, I knew Kokopelli was by my side, showing me his path full of music and wisdom.
+I started crafting flutes all day, and people started showing op from all over the world to connect with my flutes.

 An unexpected return